stereobooster/astro-customize-markdown/README.md

   - [A World-Class Code Playground with Sandpack](https://www.joshwcomeau.com/react/next-level-playground/)
 - [starry-night](https://github.com/wooorm/starry-night)

-### Case study 3: Header
+### Case study 3: Heading

-You may want to add anchors to headers.
+You may want to add anchors to headings.
 There is already rehype plugin for this - `rehype-autolink-headings`.
 But this requires [quite some configuration in different places](https://astro-digital-garden.stereobooster.com/recipes/anchors-for-headings/).

 On the other hand overriding component [encapsulates all logic in one place](src/components/H2Override.astro).